MasterKaif/DBMan/README.md

 ---

 ## File Structure
-A typical project using `schemsync` will have the following structure:
+A typical project using `schemasync` will have the following structure:

 ```bash
 project/